 Conclusion

-Now you know how to add a file upload button in HTML and upgrade it with drag-and-drop capabilities.
+Now you know how to add a custom file upload button in HTML and enhance it with drag-and-drop capabilities.
 Happy coding!